coderMohamedAnfas/PlacementPoster/README.md

 	# Cloning, please execute this command
 	make init

-	# To publish the changes to dockerhub
+	# To publish the changes to dockerhub.
+	# Before publishing the changes to dockerhub, make sure you have the repo access
+	# For repo access contact @sudevank
 	make publish

 	## For further clarification run